DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### -a \<command\>, --app \<command\>

-Executes the specified shell command before running tests.
-Use it to set up the application you are going to test.
+Executes the specified shell command before tests are started.
+Use it to set up the application you need to test.

-An application is automatically terminated after testing is finished.
+An application is automatically terminated after tests are finished.

 ```sh
 testcafe chrome my-tests --app "node server.js"